BasHeemskerk/Granny-Decompiled/README.md

-FOR EVERYONE DOWNLOADING THIS REPOSITORY:
+FOR EVERYONE DOWNLOADING THIS BRANCH:

-Only the PSVita repository has bugfixes, please download that repository if you want working source code!
+Only the PSVita branch has bugfixes, please download that branch if you want working source code!

 # Granny-Decompiled
 Granny (unknown version, probably 1.0) decompiled back to Unity source code.